-Europeans have typically spent less time in front of the TV than their North American counterparts.
+Europeans have typically spent less time in front of the TV than their North American counterparts have.
 That’s changing thanks to the popularity of over-the-top (OTT).

-With so many Europeans watching so much online TV, many international media companies are entering the region and several European broadcasters are starting to pour resources into OTT.
+With so many Europeans watching so much TV online, many international media companies and several European broadcasters are starting to pour resources into establishing OTT services.

-First, to help capture more viewers, many European content providers are opting to work together to launch joint OTT services.
+First, to help capture more viewers, many European broadcasters and distributors are collaborating to launch joint OTT services.

-Netflix is less dominant in Europe than in the U.S. – most countries in Europe can access only half of Netflix’s U.S. catalog.
-This provides an enormous opportunity for content providers to enter the world of OTT without signing away ownership of their content to another service like Netflix.
+Netflix is less dominant in Europe than in the United States.
+This gap provides an enormous opportunity for content providers to establish homegrown OTT services without signing over their content to an outside service like Netflix or Amazon.

 In France, there is Salto, a joint venture of three different French broadcasting services.
-In Spain, Loves TV is a collaboration between several different Spanish content providers.
-By combining their libraries, broadcasters that are supposed competitors can work together to dominate the growing market.
+In Spain, Loves TV is a collaboration between several content providers.

-Second, European broadcasters will need to invest in robust backend technology to allow the expansion of OTT at its current pace.
-They’ll need to build workflows that efficiently serve content to cooperatives like Salto or Loves TV and to their own platform.
+Second, European broadcasters are starting to invest in robust backend technologies to allow the expansion of OTT at its current pace.
+These improvements will need to build workflows that efficiently delivers content to cooperatives like Salto and to their own platforms.

-Third, Europeans love football and broadcasters are ready to move more matches online.
-Revenue for major football clubs in Europe increased 9% in 2018 mostly thanks to higher TV earnings.
+Third, the love of football in Europe is an opportunity for broadcasters to move more matches online.
+Revenue for major football clubs in Europe increased 9% in 2018 mostly due to higher TV earnings.

 Recently, some OTT platforms are getting in on the game.
 Eleven Sports owns exclusive rights for the top leagues in Spain and Italy.
-Amazon is even testing the waters with the licensing of a small rights package for the English Premier League.
-If this trend holds true in Europe as in the U.S., we can expect to see more and more sports viewing shift online.
+Amazon is testing the waters by licensing a small rights package for the English Premier League.
+Similar to the U.S., more sports viewing in Europe will shift online, especially after the rollout of 5G mobile access.